davidelnunes/TwitterTools/README.md

 Twitter Tools
 =============
 The original idea was to create a simple tool to download tweet data.
-This data is to be used to explore Natural Language Processing (NLP) tools and information retrieval techniques - such as Latent Semantic Analysis (LSA) and Random Indexing (RI).
+This data is to be used to explore Natural Language Processing (NLP) tools and information retrieval techniques.

-I made this library so that I could add more functionality later on if needed.
-For now, its only capabilities are: to retrieve tweets based on keyword search and retrieve tweets based on a file with one search term per line.
+For now, this library is only capable of: retrieve tweets based on keyword search and retrieve tweets based on a file with one search term per line.

 The library is written in _scala_ and built using _sbt_.
 It wraps around [Twitter4J](http://twitter4j.org/en/) and provides a way to download tweets beyond the API limits: meaning that each time the search API resource limits are reached, we wait for the next time window.